INFO-4602-5602/project-1-SreeshaNath/submission/README.md

 <h2>Bells & Whistles: </h2>

 <h3>Bell: Tooltips</h3>
-Implemented with part 2
+Implemented with part 2.
+Added a tooltip with a background and rounded the edges of the tooltip as a part of stlying the visualization.

 <h3>Bell: Xs and Ys</h3>
-For your bar chart code, create a pair of bar charts for the active dataset: one coding the x-value and one coding the y-value of the current dataset.
-You can only receive credit for one of this and the “Coordinated Views” whistle.
+Created side by side bar charts for the dataset.

 <h3>Bell: Styling your Visualization</h3>
 I decided to go with a "blackboard&chalk" theme.
 To do so, added a blackboard image for a background.
 Changed the color of the axes to white and added colors to the plots.